Know all About Cinnamon Oil : Origin, Active Components and More

 The major active components of cinnamon oil taken from the bark are eugenol and cinnamaldehyde.
-Eugenol obtained from the leaf part of tree and cinnamaldehyde obtained from the bark of tree and camphor from the root of tree.
-The oil has spicy and warm sweet taste and used in aroma therapy.
+Eugenol is obtained from the leaf part of the tree and cinnamaldehyde is obtained from the bark of the tree and camphor from the root of the tree.
+The oil has a spicy and warm sweet taste and is used in aromatherapy.
 Pure Cinnamon oil carries antiseptic properties.
-Common name of oil is caylon cinnamon and true cinnamon.
+The common name of the oil is Ceylon cinnamon and true cinnamon.

 BOTANICAL NAME: CINNAMOMUM VERUM and CINNAMOMUM ZEYLANICUM